Tanks of Japan: Type 87 Chi-I (Experimental tank No.1)

 Development of the first Japanese-designed tank began in June 1925.
 A team of engineers of the Technical Bureau participated in the development, including Major Tomio Hara who later became the head of the tank development department.
 According to Hara, the first tank on the agenda was to develop a medium main battle tank.
 The team was allocated two years to complete the project.
 The design aspect was finished in May 1926.

 Production was ordered to begin at the Osaka Army Arsenal.
 At the time, there was little heavy industry allocated to the production of motor vehicles in Japan, so there were significant difficulties creating the prototype.
-The prototype was completed by February 1927, within the required period and ready for trials.
+Experimental tank No.1 a/k/a Type 87 Chi-I was completed by February 1927, within the required time allowed and ready for trials.
 During the field trials, the 20-ton tank proved to be under-powered.
-The weight of the initial prototype and its low speed performance did not impress the Imperial Japanese Army General Staff Office, and a new requirement was issued for a lighter tank, with a nominal 10 short ton weight.
+The weight of this initial prototype and its low speed performance did not impress the Imperial Japanese Army General Staff Office, and a new requirement was issued for a lighter tank, with a nominal 10 short ton weight.
 The new design was modeled after a Vickers Medium Mark C tank, which had been purchased by the Japanese Army in March 1927.

-The Chi-I had a complex parallelogram suspension system with two pairs of road bogie wheels per leaf spring arrangement.
+The tank had a complex parallelogram suspension system with two pairs of road bogie wheels per leaf spring arrangement.
 Hara designed a bell crank scissors suspension that paired the bogie wheels and connected them to a coil spring mounted horizontally outside the hull.
 This suspension became standard on the majority of the subsequently designed Japanese tanks and can be seen on the Type 95 Ha-Go light tank and Type 97 Chi-Ha, as examples.